somrita-banerjee/photo-recognition/README.md

 # Development

 This project is structured to allow for easy development and testing of the photo recognition application.
 The main components are organized in a modular way, making it easy to update and maintain the codebase.
 The Lambda function and Step Function can be developed independently, allowing for quick iterations and testing.

+# How the application used AWS Lambda

+The application uses AWS Lambda to process images in a serverless manner.
+When a user uploads an image to the S3 bucket, it triggers a Lambda function that starts the image processing workflow.
+The Lambda function is responsible for analyzing the image using Amazon Rekognition and returning the results.

 # Troubleshooting